yamsaputra/logisticsApp/myApp/README.md

 Frontend finishing touches by 3.01.2025 / TODO:
 - stored user is till not cleared upon logout.
+> Issue might originate from the ion tabs, currently rectifying the problem with the proper syntax & utilizing the router.push()
 - accountPage loading.value should be reactive with the "v if" if the data has or has not been loaded.
 - go through the process of
 1. Login